turtlecoin/turtlecoin-docs/docs/guides/Using-tipbot.md

 - If you try to tip someone who isn't registered, the bot will react with :sos: and PM them with instructions on how to register their wallet and tip.

-## Security of trtlbot++'s tipjar (wallet)

-trtlbot++ was created by [@krruzic](https://github.com/krruzic)(@madk#1044  in the chat) and then rewritten by [@BrandonT42](https://github.com/BrandonT42)(@Canti#6146), but hosted by krruzic still.
-When he was asked about the security of trtlbot++'s wallet, he said-

-> the wallet is pretty secure.
-All ports are closed except 80, whatever minecraft is and my SSH port.
-The SSH has no root login and only two valid keys. ~~One of the keys is for an account that has no permissions to go anywhere but one folder (I may revoke this key)~~ *[This key has since been revoked]*.
-There are other security features but I don't want to reveal any possible attack surfaces by accident.

-and follows up with-

-> And if the wallet gets hacked I will refund people's coins.

-and ends it with-

-> I'm not gonna up and run with the tipjar like the doge tipbot guy either :)

-So rest assured, trtlbot++'s wallet is extremely secure, and in the rare occasion that anything *does* happen, you can relax knowing that you'll get it back ;)

 ## Other Commands

-trtlbot++ isn't just a tip bot, it's so much more!
+TIPBOT isn't just a tip bot, it's so much more!
 Here's a table of it's other commands, what each of them do, and how to use them (which aren't explained above).

 | Name | Usage |  Description |
 |:-:|:-:|:-:|